customd/eloquent-model-encrypt/README.md

 We no longer use a custom column type, so you will need to switch out all your migrations calls to `encryptedString`, `encryptedDate`, `encryptedTimestamp` to a single `encrypted` column type

+ Added PemStore Contract that can now automatically be used to store the PEM in session / cache etc.  -- your own intergrations should try map to this.

 ---

 <a name="usage"></a>